cohstats/coh3-data/README.md

 Hint: `python main.py -no_bl` disables blacklist filter and generates complete JSON files.
 However, when possible, the filtered JSON files should be used to reduce file size.

+You can verify the changes by running command `git diff`

 ## Changes after the patch
 1. Generate the data
 2. Copy the .json files into folder `/data`